Lights (Ellie Goulding song): Cover versions and sampling

 American rapper Lupe Fiasco sampled the Bassnectar remix of "Lights" for his song "Lightwork", from his 2011 mixtape Friend of the People: I Fight Evil.
 American new wave band Blondie performed the song as an intro to "Atomic" in 2012 and 2013 while on tour.
 At the Drive-In and The Mars Volta guitarist Omar Rodríguez-López covered the song on his 2016 solo album Blind Worms Pious Swine.
 American hard rock band Through Fire recorded a cover of "Lights" on their debut studio album, Breathe (2016).
 In 2022, American rapper Fivio Foreign sampled "Lights" for the song "World Watching" from his debut album B.I.B.L.E.

 Resurgence

 In 2022, the song became a popular TikTok trend.
 Following the rise in popularity, "Lights" re-entered various Shazam, Spotify, iTunes and Apple Music charts worldwide.
 In response to its resurgence, Goulding and Speed Radio released a "Sped Up" remix on 1 July 2022.

 Track listings

 Credits and personnel

-Credits adapted from the liner notes of Bright Lights.
+Credits were adapted from the liner notes of Bright Lights.